Falk Foundation / Guts UK awards

 Up to £10,000

-Up to £10,000 is available for UK-based gastroenterology SpR trainees (who hold a National Training Number) who would like to conduct an audit or quality improvement project in any area of gastroenterology (including hepatology and pancreatology) or nutrition.
+Up to £10,000 is available for UK-based gastroenterology Higher Speciality Trainees (prev.
+Specialty Registrars) who hold a National Training Number and would like to conduct an audit or quality improvement project in any area of gastroenterology (including hepatology and pancreatology) or nutrition.

 A £1,000 prize